mwinters-stuff/LiquidCrystalIO/README.md

 1. All internal delays beyond initialization are now performed using taskManager's yieldForMicros() method.
 Meaning that the delay does not interfere with task manager operation.
 2. It is possible to change the IO between any IoAbstraction supported device, be it Arduino pins, shift register or supported I2C device.
 This is provided as an extra parameter to the constructor.

+## Testing

+This fork has been tested on various 16x2 displays both directly connected and i2c, various 20x4 displays, again directly connected and i2c, using a shift register and also using a DfRobot shield.

 ## Original text: